 With technology and innovation, there are a lot of ways to communicate with other people from around the globe.
 The most common today is to send email (digital messages) using Gmail.
 Google provides a free web-based email service that lets you send and receive emails, plus a lot of other perks.
 On Android phones, it’s the default email app, so you don’t need to go through the hassle of downloading the app.
 However, during the current update of the Android OS, there’s seems to be the problem of Gmail syncing mail notifications that a lot of Android users experience.

-Gmail Syncing Mail Notification
+What is Gmail Syncing Mail Notification?

 The advantage of having access to your email using Gmail app in your Android mobile is that it’ll automatically sync.
 What does this mean?
 For as long as you have a good internet connection, you’ll be notified of the messages you received in your Gmail account in a real-time manner.
 Even though you aren’t using your phone, you can configure it to give a beep or other notification sounds to let you know that you have a mail.